neuroverse-fm/neuropilot/README.md

 *Requires Permission: [Git Operations](vscode://settings/neuropilot.permission.gitOperations).*

 Makes a commit.
 Messages are prefixed to differentiate between Neuro committing and the user committing.
+Note that if commit signing is enabled, Neuro will be unable to input the SSH/GPG passkey to sign commits.

 #### `git_status`